garagehive/garagehive.github.io/docs/garagehive-whats-new.md

 Below is a brief list of Garage Hive developments

 ### 24th May 2019
-* Added a new method of applying payments to account customers - Register Customer Payments - [Video](https://youtu.be/rmfIFULOCKY "Register Customer Payments")
+* Added a new method of applying payments to customers - Register Customer Payments - [Video](https://youtu.be/rmfIFULOCKY "Register Customer Payments")
 * Fixed an error when printing "Posted Return Jobsheets"
 * Added vehicle inspections data to web services for reporting purposes
-* Add Estimate tiles to the "Service Financial Controller Role Centre"
+* Added Estimate tiles to the "Service Financial Controller" Role Centre
 * Added Vendor Columns to item lines of VHCs and Estimates, this information will copy to the Jobsheet
 * Introduced a warning for technicians when they attempt to clock off a jobsheet without all item/labour lines being confirmed by the technician [Video](https://youtu.be/jX21NVsKeZ4 "Technician Confirmed")
 * Added the ability for technicians to access the schedule via easy clocking if required